geekpnx/weather_webapp_api/frontend/README.md

 # **Weather WebApp API (FRONTEND ENVIRONMENT)**

 Below are the steps to setup the frontend evironment for the project.
-These steps can only be performed when you have cloned the repo from [here](https://github.com/geekpnx/weather_webapp_api/) and done the backend process.
+These steps can only be performed when you have cloned the repo from [here](https://github.com/geekpnx/weather_webapp_api/) and done the backend process from here [here](https://github.com/geekpnx/weather_webapp_api/tree/main/backend).

 ## **STEP 1**